 You at least need OS X Mavericks 10.9 to run DOTA 2.
 Any machine after 2011 will easily support the game.

 |Operating System||OS X Mavericks 10.9|

-The minimum system requirements as mentioned above should run the game at 30-40 FPS and at 720p, with low graphical settings.
+The minimum system requirements, as mentioned above, should run the game at 30-40 FPS and 720p, with low graphical settings.

-If you have a brand-new computer with the latest integrated graphics, you may be in luck with the graphical setting of the game, but it is recommended to get a dedicated GPU to experience the best graphics results.
+If you have a brand-new computer with the latest integrated graphics, you may be in luck with the graphical setting of the game.
+Still, getting a dedicated GPU to experience the best graphics results is recommended.

 DOTA 2 Recommended Requirements

-There are not any official recommendations of specs from the valve to run DOTA 2 at its best performance but our advice is always with you.
+There are no official recommendations of specs from the valve to run DOTA 2 at its best performance, but our advice is always with you.

-Recommended requirements from cliffyB.com, are good enough to run the game up to 120 FPS or more at 1080p at high or even ultra-settings with flying colors.
-In-game settings offer many slimming options so you can easily adjust the performance to your liking, whether it promotes more FPS or better visual experience.
+Recommended requirements from cliffyB.com are good enough to run the game up to 120 FPS or more at 1080p at high or even ultra-settings with flying colors.

 |CPU||Intel i3-8100/Ryzen 3 2200G|